 Masked shrews are carnivores eating insect larvae, ants, grasshoppers, crickets, spiders, worms, snails, small rodents, and salamanders.

-They live in grasslands, forests, riverbanks, lakeshores, and tundra in the northern part of North America.
+They live in grasslands, forests, riverbanks, lakeshores, and tundra in North America.
 Their lifespan is 14 months.

 Meadow Jumping Mouse

-The meadow vole is a small, mostly nocturnal rodent.
-They are also known as other names such as the field mouse or meadow mouse.
+The meadow vole is a small, primarily nocturnal rodent.
+They are also known by other names, such as the field mouse or meadow mouse.